Towards reconstructing experimental sparse-view X-ray CT data with diffusion models: Experimental Results

-Moving further towards the requirements of real-world experimental CT, we must address another critical challenge beyond physical accuracy: computational feasibility.
-As we scale to higher resolutions or volumetric (3D) acquisitions, the computational demand of iterative reconstruction becomes a major bottleneck.
-While the previous experiments utilized the full denoising chain (NFE=1000) to establish a performance upper bound and to ensure stability, such a heavy computational budget is often impractical for experimental workflows.
-A key strength of DDS-like sampling schemes is their potential to maintain high reconstruction quality even with a drastically reduced sampling steps.
-The results in Table \ref{tab:scheduling_results} suggest that this efficiency is attainable.
-When the sampling budget is reduced to NFE=100, the scheduled approach not only remains stable but achieves the highest SSIM across all configurations (0.8487 at 24 views), slightly outperforming even its NFE=1000 counterpart.
-However, we must also note a critical ``sweet spot" regarding these metrics.
-Visual inspection suggests that while PSNR can mask the retention of streak artifacts, SSIM might hide hallucinations by favoring plausible, piecewise-constant structures.
-Consequently, despite the slightly lower numerical peaks, the intermediate schedule ($\gamma_{\max}=50$) likely yields the most robust result in Table \ref{tab:scheduling_results}.
+Moving further towards the requirements of experimental CT, computational feasibility becomes a major bottleneck.
+A key strength of DDS-like sampling schemes is their potential to maintain high reconstruction quality even with drastically reduced sampling steps.
+When the sampling budget is reduced to NFE=100, the scheduled approach not only remains stable but achieves the highest SSIM across all real-world configurations (0.851 at 24 views).
+Table \ref{tab:scheduling_results} also reveals a trade-off regarding how steep this linear decay should be.
+A high initial weight ($\gamma_m=150$) favors pixel-intensity accuracy (PSNR), likely because it enforces data consistency strongly in the early generative steps.
+Conversely, a lower weight ($\gamma_m=5$) yields the highest structural similarity (SSIM).
+A lower maximum weight means the generative prior has more relative influence throughout the entire process, allowing the model to enforce cleaner, structurally coherent geometric edges, even if the absolute pixel intensities drift.
+We must note a critical ``sweet spot'' regarding these metrics.
+As highlighted by the perception-distortion tradeoff \cite{blau2018perception}, visual inspection suggests that while PSNR can mask the retention of streak artifacts, SSIM might hide hallucinations by favoring plausible, piecewise-constant structures \cite{bhadra2021hallucinations, kc2026sfrc}.
+Consequently, despite the slightly lower numerical peaks, the intermediate schedule ($\gamma_{\max}=50$) likely offers the most well-balanced reconstructions in our preliminary experiments.